bbi-lab/bbi-sciatac-analyze/README.md

 We advise users to run the pipelines in tmux sessions so that closing the terminal window does not terminate the pipeline.

+When run with the *-with-trace <trace_file_name>* command line parameter, Nextflow writes helpful information to a trace file.
+In the case that Nextflow is run on a Grid Engine, the trace file has a column labelled *native_id*, which is the Grid Engine job id.
+You can use this job id with the *qacct -j <job_id>* Grid Engine command to better understand why the Grid Engine may have killed a process.
+The trace file has a column with the process hash strings, which you can use to find the corresponding process sub-directory in the Nextflow work directory.

 #### Questions and errors:
 If you run into problems, please leave a detailed description in the issue tab above.